kalviumcommunity/k-fswd/README.md

 2. **Explore the Interface**: Access the module's interactive interface.

-3. **SHA256 Hash Analysis**: Examine the given SHA256 hash of a 3-digit number concatenated with 'kalvium'.
+3. **SHA256 Hash Analysis**: Examine the given SHA256 hash of a 3-digit number concatenated with 'happy'.

 4. **Strategic Guessing**: Apply reasoning and cryptographic understanding to deduce the original 3-digit number.

-5. **Enter Your Solution**: Input your 3-digit number guess considering 'kalvium' as the salt.
+5. **Enter Your Solution**: Input your 3-digit number guess considering 'happy' as the salt.

 6. **Verification Process**: Click 'Check' to see if your solution correctly decrypts the hash.